Dermatologist In Singapore - Lumine Dermatology Clinic

 Safe Skin Tag Removal Treatment

 Skin tags are common, harmless growths that often appear in areas where skin rubs against skin or clothing.
 The neck, underarms, eyelids, groin, and under the breasts are frequent sites.
 Many people live with them for years without concern.
-Others decide to seek treatment when a skin tag catches on jewellery, bleeds, becomes irritated, or simply affects confidence.
+Others seek treatment when a skin tag catches on jewellery, bleeds, becomes irritated, or affects confidence.

 What Are Skin Tags?